Did you know? Tobacco products are responsible for more than 36,000 deaths in Canada every single year. Take this short quiz

 Play, Live, Be Tobacco-Free

 Tobacco use is the No. 1 cause of preventable death and disease in Canada.
-Locally your smoking rates are slightly higher than the provincial average with 22% of adults identifying themselves as smokers and 18% of high school aged youth.
+Locally, our smoking rates are almost equal to the provincial average with our statistics showing 21% of adults identifying themselves as cigarette users and 9% of youth in grades 9-12.

 To help residents become or stay tobacco free, we focus on prevention, cessation, protection, and enforcement.